-- a) Adult patient who presents with stroke symptoms and meets the requirements for a STROKE Alert. - (1) Positive Cincinnati Stroke Scale - (2) Last know well time of less than 3.5 hours and - b) Based on geography, the EMS intended destination is Sinai Hospital Primary Stroke Center
+- a) Adult patient who presents with stroke symptoms and meets the requirements for a STROKE Alert. - (1) Positive Cincinnati Stroke Scale - (2) Last know well time of less than 20 hours b) Based on geography, the intended destination is the approved primary stroke center that maintains an agreement with the EMS jurisdiction per 1. b), above.